Global PhDs

 Student Recruitment and Eligibility

-The application period will close at the end of February 2023.
-The school will be expected to complete its selection process, and to offer the scholarship to the selected applicant by the beginning of April 2023.
+The student application period will close in February 2025.
+The School will be expected to complete its selection process, and to offer the scholarship to the selected applicant by the end of April 2025.
+Please note that the Global Office will provide an official scholarship offer letter and should be notified of the outcome in April to allow for completion of this process.

 The School will be required to provide the Provost with a brief report on the selection process and to provide details to the Global Office at globalphds@st-andrews.ac.uk